 The health care provider may refer the employee to another health care provider for an opinion of the employee's permanent partial disability rating if the primary health care provider feels unable to make the determination in complicated cases involving impairments to more than one body part or multiple citations under the permanent partial disability schedule.
 In such cases, the treating provider must be available for consultation with the evaluating provider, and must make all relevant medical records available, without charge to the payer.
 The evaluating provider is entitled to reimbursement from the payer for a consultation as limited by the medical fee schedule.

 For those injuries that are required to be reported to the division under Minnesota Statutes, section 176.231, subdivision 1, the self-insured employer or insurer or third-party administrator shall file with the division the health care provider report form prescribed in subpart 2 or a narrative report that indicates that the employee has reached maximum medical improvement, or that indicates a preliminary or final permanent partial disability rating.
 The commissioner shall, by written request under Minnesota Statutes, section 176.231, subdivisions 3 and 7, require the filing of the health care provider report at additional times as necessary to monitor compliance with Minnesota Statutes, chapter 176, in accordance with Minnesota Statutes, sections 176.231, subdivision 6, and 176.251.
-All reports filed under this subpart must include the appropriate ICD-9-CM diagnostic codes for the injury or disease.
+Reports dated before October 1, 2015, filed under this subpart must include the appropriate ICD-9-CM diagnostic codes for the injury or disease.
+Reports dated on or after October 1, 2015, filed under this subpart must include the appropriate ICD-10-CM diagnostic codes for the injury or disease.

 Each primary health care provider as defined in part 5221.0430, subpart 1, must complete and submit to the employee a report of work ability.
 A health care provider providing service under the direction or prescription of another provider is not required to complete a report of work ability.